ricardotulio/kanban-js/README.md

 # Building

-To build the library, use npm run build.
+To build the library, use `npm run build`.
 The build is produced in dist directory.

 # Testing